2019 - 2020 HATS Catalog

 Notes on the H.A.T.S.
 Discovery Days

-These structured classes provide in-depth study of topics that are taught in the (H.A.T.S.) program and can be selected by the teacher to meet the special needs of the class and its curriculum.
-All of these classes are first- person, living history experiences and are crafted for 4th grade students and up.
+These structured classes provide in-depth look at topics that are taught in the (H.A.T.S.) program and can be selected by the teacher to meet the special needs of the class and its curriculum.
+All of these classes are first-person, living history experiences and are crafted for 4th grade students and up.

 Custom Classes or Programs